-Being an island, transits to Koh Rong Samloem are subject to the mood of the weather.
+Transits from Sihanoukville to Koh Rong Samloem are subject to the mood of the weather.
 Boats may leave or arrive late and you shouldn't rely on a quick transfer to a bus when returning.
 The ferries will attempt to run regardless of how bad the weather is, which can lead to some uncomfortable journeys during bad spells in the rainy season.
 The police are starting to clamp down but if you feel like it's too dangerous to get on the boat, do not get on.

 Two different fast boat services between Serendipity and Saracen Bay will have you soaking up the sun in paradise in the blink of an eye -- one fast and one exceedingly fast.
-The Speed Ferry ($20 open return if you book from an agent in Sihanoukville) leaves the mainland at 08:00 and 15:00 and stops first at Saracen Bay (45 minutes), then Eco Sea Dive Centre and then M'pay Bei -- all on Koh Rong Samloem -- before heading over to Koh Touch beach on Koh Rong.
+The Speed Ferry ($20 open return if you book from an agent in Sihanoukville) leaves the mainland at 09:00, 11:00 and 15:00 and stops first at Saracen Bay (45 minutes), then Eco Sea Dive Centre and then M'Pay Bei -- all on Koh Rong Samloem -- before heading over to Koh Touch beach on Koh Rong.
 You can purchase interconnecting tickets on the island at Orchid Resort on Saracen Bay.
-If staying at M'Pay Bei and wishing to take the connection to Koh Touch on Koh Rong you just pay on the boat, not in advance.
-Be aware, however, that occasionally, and with no apparent predictability, the boat can go to Koh Rong Island before M'Pay Bei.
-If that happens, you can't get from M'Pay Bei to Koh Rong via the fast boat and would need to take a longtail, taking up considerably more time and money.
-Speed Ferry returns from Saracen Bay at 10:00 and 16:00, so it is possible to visit only for a day without having to join an organised tour like The Party Boat.
+The return trips leave Saracen Bay at 10:00, 12:00, and 16:00.

-The faster boat, ISpeed, costs more ($15 one-way, $30 return) but only takes 20 minutes to get from Sihanoukville to Saracen Bay.
+The faster boat, iSpeedFerry, costs more ($15 one-way, $20 return) but only takes 20 minutes to get from Sihanoukville to Saracen Bay.
 It then stops at Koh Touch on Koh Rong -- it does not stop at Eco Sea or M'Pay Bei.
-The companies seemed to be in a price war when we last visited so expect rates to change.

 Properties at the most northern and southern tip of Saracen Bay offer their own longtail boat services -- these take longer but avoid the need to drag suitcases on the sand as the fast boat pier is in the middle of the bay and it's a reasonably long stretch of sand.

 There are no cars, motos, horses, tuk tuks or ox-carts for tourists on the island.
 The lengths of all beaches are easily stroll-able.
 You'll need to rely on your feet to get from Saracen Bay over to Sunset and Lazy beaches or the lighthouse -- these are accessed via separate paths.
-There is no path connecting Sunset beach to Lazy beach on the western side by foot -- boat is the only option.
-The fast boat services make getting between Saracen Bay and M'Pei Bei a journey of just five minutes.
+There is no path connecting Sunset and Lazy beaches by foot -- boat is the only option.
+The fast boat services make getting between Saracen Bay and M'Pai Bei a journey of just five minutes.